Mobile technology

 Zoom Anyplace will also allow you to zoom in while taking a shot, and Samsung claims that it should also work on subjects that will be on the edge of the frame or image.
 Last month, at the Samsung System LSI Tech Day 2023 event, Samsung introduced the feature with its 200MP ISOCELL HP2 sensor, which it announced in January 2023.

 Samsung's press release doesn't include any information on when the features will roll out in practice, but the company is said to be preparing to launch the Galaxy S24 line as early as next January.
-At the link https://youtu.be/qNVOysZsJfE you can watch a promotional clip of the new Samsung sensor.
+On the link https://youtu.be/qNVOysZsJfE you can watch a promotional clip of the new Samsung sensor.

 Interested in more from this topic?